 Differential Gain (DG) and Differential Phase (DP) are among the more important specifications for video applications.
 DG is defined as the percent change in closed-loop gain over a specified change in output voltage level.
 DP is defined as the change in degrees of the closed-loop phase over the same output voltage change.
 Both DG and DP are specified at the NTSC sub-carrier frequency of 3.58MHz.
-DG and DP increase with closed-loop gain and output voltage transition as shown in the Typical Performance Curves.
+DG and DP increase with closed-loop gain and output voltage transition.
 All measurements were performed using a Tektronix model VM700 Video Measurement Set.